chiefenne/PyAero/README.md

 $ alias pyaero "python $PYAEROPATH/src/PyAero.py"
 ```

-To keep this across sessions, again append the *alias* command to the respective *.bashrc*, *.cshrc*, etc.
+To keep this across sessions, again append the *alias* command to the respective *.zshrc, *.bashrc, etc.

 Then start PyAero using: